serhan-yilmaz/spadis/README.md

 In the provided examples, the genotype and flowering time phenotypes data of Arabidopsis Thaliana (AT) obtained from [Atwell et. al. (2010)](https://www.ncbi.nlm.nih.gov/pubmed/20336072) are used.
 For descriptions and format of the data, check the [readme file for data](data/readme_data.txt).

 ## License
-This project is licensed under GNU GPL v3 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under GNU GPL v3 - see the [LICENSE](LICENSE) file for details.

 ## References
 Yilmaz, Serhan, Tastan, Oznur & Cicek, A. Ercument (2018).
 [SPADIS: An Algorithm for Selecting Predictive and Diverse SNPs in GWAS](https://www.biorxiv.org/content/early/2018/05/17/256677). bioRxiv